pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 # Garmin Settings (Connect Iq Store)

-Please note: The nested garmin settings have a strange behaviour of the app is not running when the setttings are saved.
+Please note: The nested garmin settings have a strange behaviour of the app is not running when the settings are saved.
 Please ensure the datafields in running in the foreground to have the best experience when editing the settings through garmin connect iq see detailed note at: https://github.com/pauljohnston2025/breadcrumb-garmin/issues/6#issuecomment-3315417515

 ---